danilolapegna/spotify-searcher/README.md

 - Proximanova font was added for a more pleasant user experience

-- Last api call, wrapped in a closure, is kept on hold in case requested during a moment of no network.
-The whole app is constantly aware of the current network state through the implementation of a Rx-based `ConnectionStateMonitor` component, and hence the app will be re-executed once the connection is back.
+- Last executed api call is kept on hold in case requested during a moment of no network.
+The whole app is constantly aware of the current network state through the implementation of a Rx-based `ConnectionStateMonitor` component.
+This component has its own `Observable<ConnectionState>`, that hence we can `takeFirst -> flatmap` `to our Single<ApiResponse>`.
+This means that, in case of no network the UI will subscribe not just to the api call, but to a chain "Wait for network to be available -> Take result after then".
+Important is, if you reuse this functionality, not to show any progress in case the request is on hold, by checking network state again.
+UI is in fact completely unaware of what's happening "under the hood" and he just knows it subscribed to "something", whether is a network call or a call kept on hold until network is available.
+And the reason of that is that both things can equally be disposed in lifecycle, when needed.

 ## Could-be-added/To-be-improved